Service

 -Required Documents :

-• Board/Shareholder Resolutions : Resolving to establish a Taiwan branch, approving the operating capital, and appointing the person-in-charge and manager in Taiwan.
+• Board Resolution: A resolution to establish a branch in Taiwan, approve operating capital, and appoint the representative and manager in Taiwan.

-• Entity Qualification Documents : e.g., Certificate of Incorporation, Registry/Certificate of Good Standing, Register of Directors/Shareholders, and Ultimate Beneficial Owner (UBO) data.
+• Corporate Identity Documents: Documents such as the Certificate of Incorporation, Certificate of Good Standing, Register of Directors and Shareholders, and Ultimate Beneficial Owner (UBO) data.

 1.4 Address Zoning Pre-review (For Taipei City: Dept. of Urban Development / Building Administration)